 Why do we have runoffs?

-Georgia is one of seven states that has runoffs, almost all of them in the South.
+Georgia is one of seven states that have runoffs, almost all of them in the South.
 In most states, the candidate with the most votes wins, even if that candidate didn’t get a majority.

 Georgia’s history with runoffs is tied to its segregationist past.
 Runoffs were added to state law in 1964 just ahead of the passage of the Voting Rights Act to dilute the impact of Black voters.